jjwils/cdc-lh1-kata/README.md

 ![](MarkDownImages/taxiImg.png)

 *Samir loves driving his new car so much that he wants to start his own taxi business.
-He creates an application to keep track of his business.**
+He creates an application to keep track of his business.*

-He agrees a partnership with a firm that will send him his next job when he calls an API at /job.
+He agrees a partnership with a firm that will advertise his service and find jobs for him and make them available via an API.

 Luckily the firm knows all about pact and consumer driven contracts.
-The first task is to create a contract that we can send to the firm so they can start developing their job API. from the firm.
+The first task is to create a contract that we can send to the firm so they can start developing their job API.

-Here is the request that Samir decides they want to receive.
+Here is the request that Samir decides he wants to receive when he hits a ```/job``` endpoint.
 ```
 {
   "customer": {